Madhusudhan-R360/campaign-cms-clone/README.md

 # Campaign CMS Clone

-An intermediate-level Campaign CMS built using **FastAPI** and **MongoDB**.
+An intermediate-to-advanced Campaign CMS built using **FastAPI** and **MongoDB**.

-This project is inspired by enterprise reward management systems and recreates the complete reward lifecycle from campaign creation to wallet redemption, order processing, and transaction tracking.
+This project recreates the complete reward lifecycle used in enterprise reward and loyalty platforms, from campaign creation to reward redemption, transaction tracking, and refund processing.

 ---